 Wooden toilet seats are less able to withstand wear and tear, but they will offer you a warmer seat in the winter!
 Natural wood toilet seats look more traditional and can be purchased in an array of finishes to suit your bathroom.
 The two types of wood most commonly used include MDF or engineered wood, and solid wood.

 MDF wooden seats consist of pressed wood fibres.
 This makes them hygienic, comfortable, and easy to clean.
 Solid wooden seats are often made from oak, pine or mahogany.
-While solid wood seats look fantastic, the durability can vary hugely - so it’s worth doing your research before you buy.
+While solid wood seats look fantastic, their durability can vary hugely - so it’s worth doing your research before you buy.

-What Size Toilet Seat do I Need?
+What Size Toilet Seat Do I Need?